syedsaqib2457/php-hash/documentation/add_system_user.md

 ## Introduction

-The `add_system_user` API action adds a system user below the current system user.
+This API action adds a system user below the current system user.

-All system users above the added system user have permissions to modify records belonging to the added system user.
+The added system user and all system users above the added system user have permissions to modify records belonging to the added system user.

 ## Request Example